shuei/netDev/docs/Manual.md

 # Yokogawa FA-M3 series PLCs ("**Yew Plc**")

-This device support utilizes commands and responses that are described in **IM 34M06P41-01E** "Personal Computer Link Commands, as well as undocumented features.
+This device support utilizes not only commands and responses that are described in **IM 34M06P41-01E** "Personal Computer Link Commands", but also undocumented features.

 ## Configure CPU Properties